WhoIsSethDaniel/nvim-go-client-examples/README.md

           })
 ```

 You can't simply call p.Handle and have the events start appearing.
-You have to use nvim.Subscribe() to get events
+You have to use nvim.AttachBuffer() to get events
 from a particular buffer.
 The code for this is up near the top of Main() where the BufEnter autocommand was defined:

 ```go